SchaafLaura/TLMlang_2_specification/README.md

 more things here???

 ### The stack
-yay

-wow
+TLM2 is a stack based language and as such there are several operations that modify the stack in one way or another.
+The stack can be accessed from any function at any time.
+The stack contains integers only, however these integers might be interpreted as symbols by writing them to the output or by putting them into source-code via the meta-programming related instructions.

 ### Functions
-Control flow can "leave" the main function by going to a different functions.
+Control flow can "leave" the main function by going to a different function.
 Function names are single lowercase letters (`a` through `z`).
 The instruction to enter a function is its name.
 When entering a function, the instruction pointer starts (as it does with the `main` function) at the top left corner and moves to the right.

 The following program enters the function `f` twice - each time pushing the number 1 to the stack.
 ```